 All executive officers of the Company are eligible to receive bonuses based upon the achievement of certain revenues and/or management objectives.
-Moreover, all other officers and employees of the Company are eligible to receive bonuses based on achieving various management objectives.
+Moreover, all other officers and certain employees of the Company are eligible to receive bonuses based on achieving various management objectives.
 Directors who are neither officers nor employees are currently ineligible to participate in any bonus plan.
-The following table shows as to the five most highly compensated executive officers, current executive officers as a group, and all current officers and employees as a group excluding executive officers, as of March 31, 1991, the cash bonuses cumulatively received during the Company's last three fiscal years covering the period from April 1, 1988 to March 31, 1991.
+The following table shows as to the five most highly compensated executive officers, current executive officers as a group, and all current officers and employees as a group excluding executive officers, as of March 31, 1992, the cash bonuses cumulatively received during the Company's last three fiscal years covering the period from April 1, 1989 to March 31, 1992.
 Amounts set forth below include bonuses paid only for periods during which said executive officers were held.

-Cash Bonuses Paid Name of Individual, Group and Number of Persons in Group David A. Boucher Current Position - Chairman of the Board and Chief Executive Officer April 1, 1988 - March 31, 1991 \$2,746 Mark K. Ruport President and Chief Operating Officer \$50,000 David J. Collard Sr. Vice President of Finance and Administration and Chief Financial Officer 0 Stephen Pelletier Vice President of Engineering and Chief Technical Officer \$3,705 Robert K. Weiler 0 All current executive officers as a g roup (8 persons, including all of the above) \$290,096 All current officers and employees as a group, except current executive officers \$2,980,285
+Cash Bonuses Paid

+Name of Individual, Group and Number of Persons in Group Current Position April 1, 1989 - March 31, 1992 (1) David A. Boucher Chairman of the Company's Board of Directors and Chief Executive Officer \$119,000 Mark K. Ruport President, Chief Operating Officer, and Company Director \$169,000 David J. Collard Sr. Vice President of Finance and Administration and Chief Financial Officer \$81,000 Peter Cittadini Sr. Vice President of North American Operations \$72,916 Stephen Pelletier (2) Vice President of Engineering and Chief Technical Officer the fraction to be become All current executive officers as a group (7 persons, including all of the above) \$503,979 All current officers and employees as a \$2,872,629

-(1) Includes bonuses paid through June 1, 1991 for services rendered in fiscal 1991.
-Excludes bonuses paid, if any, in fiscal 1992 for services rendered in fiscal 1992.
+Includes bonuses paid through June 1, 1992 for services rendered in fiscal 1992.
+Excludes bonuses paid, if any, in fiscal 1992 for services rendered in fiscal 1993.